Am I eligible to join this class action?

 You're eligible to register if you:

-- held Star shares as at the commencement of trade on 12 October 2015 and still held some Star shares as at 11 October 2021.
+- held Star shares as at the commencement of trading on 29 March 2016 and still held some Star shares as at 16 March 2022.

 Signing up to the class action will not expose you to any upfront costs.
 All costs in the proceeding will be borne by Maurice Blackburn unless and until there is a successful outcome.
 In the event of a successful outcome, any costs payable by Maurice Blackburn will be deducted from, and will not exceed, any compensation that you're entitled to receive.
 All such costs are required to be considered and approved by the Court.